sergiors/prelude/README.md

 API
 ---
-All functions is unitary, exception when the second argument is optional and have constant to help to work with point-free style.
+All functions is unitary, exception when the second argument is optional.
+It has constants to help you to work with point-free style.

 ```
 allPass()